schultek/dart_mappable/packages/dart_mappable/README.md

   // basic example, nothing special going on Person.base(this.name, this.age);

+  // setting default values for some parameters Person.opt(this.name, [this.age = 18]);

   // renamed argument, will be 'years': ... in json Person.renamed(this.name, int years) : age = years;
-  // when renaming arguments, make sure to always have a matching getter for serialization * int get years => age;
+  // IMPORTANT: when renaming arguments, make sure to always have a matching getter for serialization (*) int get years => age;

   // ignores the age field completely